- Pets and Animals

 Securing the Saddle

-Stand at the left side of the horse and grab the Girth.
-(Indicated in picture.)
+- Stand at the left side of the horse and grab the girth.
 This part goes in the 'armpit' of your horses front legs and is meant to be nice and snug so that the saddle doesn't fall off.

-Take the long strap on the left side of the saddle and loop it once through the underside of the Girth.
-(Again, see picture.)
+- Take the long strap on the left side of the saddle and loop it once through the underside of the girth.
 Pull it up and through the metal half-circle the strap is hooked onto and then loop it again and again until you have about a half a foot of the strap left.
-The Girth shouldn't be tight at this point, but it should be resting on the horses stomach.
+The girth shouldn't be tight at this point, but it should be resting on the horses stomach.

-You still need to tighten it though, so grab a vertical part of the long strap and pull.
+You will need to tighten the girth strap.
+Take the vertical part of the long strap and pull.
 You'll want to pull it almost as tight as you can and you'll have a lot more extra strap.
-Pull it tight at the end again and then check the tightness.
-You should be able to just get a finger into it, but not too easily, or else it will slip off.
+Pull it tight at the end again, and then check the tightness by taking hold of the horn and push/pull it.
+Does the saddle slide back and forth on the horses back, or does it sty put?
+If it slides, tighten it more until it doesn't.
+You should be able to just get a finger between the cinch and the horses body, but not easily, or else it will slip off.

 Second Cinch or Bucking Strap